kubernetes-sigs/kueue/site/content/en/docs/overview/_index.md

 <figure>
   <img src="/images/theory-of-operation.svg" alt="theory-of-operation" style="width:100%">
-  <figcaption>Theory Of Operations</figcaption>
+  <figcaption>High-level Kueue operation</figcaption>
 </figure>

-Batch Admin creates resources needed to use Kueue.
-Batch User runs jobs.
-[Learn more about the different personas](/docs/tasks).
+To learn more about Kueue concepts, see the [concepts](/docs/concepts) section.

+To learn about different Kueue personas and what you can do with Kueue, see the [tasks](/docs/tasks) section.

 Kueue APIs allow you to express: